Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 The owner of a Patent is granted the exclusive right to make full use of it and, without the Patent owner's consent, the invention cannot be commercially made, used, distributed or sold.

 The Industrial Property Organisation (www.obi.gr) is the only official body for filing a Patent application in Greece.
-A Patent is protected from the date of its application and its duration in Greece is 20 years, provided that the proper annuities are paid in time (from the 5th year of the application date).
+A Patent is protected from the date of its application and its duration in Greece is 20 years, provided that the proper annuities are paid in time (from the 3rd year of the application date).

-We undertake all cases relating to the protection of any kind of Patent, namely National Patents, European Patents and Patents that have been granted after the filing of an "International" Patent application, such us the following:
+We undertake all cases relating to the protection of any kind of Patent, namely National Patents, European Patents and Patents that have been granted after the filing of an International Patent application, such us the following:

 • Processing of National/European/International Patent applications (PCT) in Greece or abroad in countries all over the world